charlenetolentino/mattsnotes/401-main/reading401-34.md

 - functions that have access to the request body the response object and the next function in the process.

-3. What is a JWT?
+3. Who is a JWT?

 - a json web token